jackiehjm/stx-docs/doc/source/updates/kubernetes/installing-reboot-required-software-updates-using-the-cli.rst

         ~(keystone_admin)]$ system host-unlock <hostname>

-    where <hostname> is the name of the host \(for example, **worker-0**\).
+    where <hostname> is the name of the host \(for example, ``worker-0``\).

     .. note::
         Update installations can be triggered in parallel.

-        The :command:`sw-patch host-install-async` command \(**install
-        patches** on the Horizon Web interface\) can be run on all locked nodes, without waiting for one node to complete the install before triggering the install on the next.
+        The :command:`sw-patch host-install-async` command \( cooresponding to **install patches** on the Horizon Web interface\) can be run on all locked nodes, without waiting for one node to complete the install before triggering the install on the next.
 If you can lock the nodes at the same time, without impacting hosted application services, you can update them at the same time.

         Likewise, you can install an update to the standby controller and a worker node at the same time.
 The only restrictions are those of the
+        lock:

-        lock: You cannot lock both controllers, and you cannot lock a worker node if you do not have enough free resources to relocate the hosted applications from it.
+        * You cannot lock both controllers.

+        * You cannot lock a worker node if you do not have enough free resources to relocate the hosted applications from it.

         Also, in a Ceph configuration \(with storage nodes\), you cannot lock more than one of controller-0/controller-1/storage-0 at the same time, as these nodes are running Ceph monitors and you must have at least two in service at all times.

 #.
 Confirm that all updates are installed and the |prod| is up-to-date.

-    Use the :command:`sw-patch query` command to verify that all updates are **Applied**.
+    Use the :command:`sw-patch query` command to verify that all updates are *Applied*.

     .. parsed-literal::